The Emerson Fans Story

 Charles and Alexander Meston, Scotland-born brothers, started a motor company in the late 1800s with the financial backing of John Wesley Emerson.
 They invented the world's first brush-type fan motor in 1890 (a.k.a., the desk fan), and 5 years later, the Mestons introduced their finest invention to date: the ceiling fan.
 Named after Emerson, this invention was the birth of a new era in comfort.

 Emerson Fans are also the proud inventors of the direct current (DC) fan, greatly reducing the amount of required energy to cool a home.
+Now, thanks to Emerson's innovation, many designers integrate DC motors into their ceiling fans.

 Why We Love Emerson Fans